-The information in the table below shows a summary of the differences between the income replacement options available.
-Details of each income replacement option can be found in Section 2.6 and Section 9.
+The information in the table below shows a summary of the differences between the income replacement options

-IP Focus IP Enhance IP Extend What is the maximum proportion of your income that can be covered? onth (\$240,000 per annum) of your E onth (\$240,000 per annum) of your E s.
-How long can benefits be payable for a claim?
-Choice of Benefit Period: 1year; 2 years; or 5 years.
+IP Focus IP Enhance IP Extend What is the maximum proportion of your income that can be covered? onth (\$300,000 per annum) of your E onth (\$200,000 per annum) of your E s.
+3 , How long can benefits be payable for a claim?
+Choice of Benefit Period: • 1 year; • 2 years; or • 5 years.
 No benefit payable beyond the Plan end date.
 To age 65 To age 65 How much is payable if you are Totally Unable to Work 1 ?
-Benefit Amount 3 1 - 24 months on claim: Benefit Amount After 24 months on claim: 2/3rd of the Benefit Amount Benefit Amount3 How much is payable if you are Partially Unable to Work ^{1,2} ?
-Benefit Amount ^a less 75% of Earnings while on claim 1 - 24 months on claim: Benefit Amount less 75% of Earnings while on claim After 24 months on claim: 2/3rd of Benefit Amount less 100% of Earnings while on claim 1 - 24 months on claim: Benefit Amount less 75% of Earnings while on claim After 24 months on claim: Benefit Amount3 less 100% of Earnings while on claim Permanent Incapacity Reset Benefit Not Applicable 1 - 24 months on claim: Not applicable After 24 months on claim: 1/3rd of Benefit Amount if Seriously and Permanently Incapacitated Not Applicable Occupation definition used in Totally Unable to Work definition Own Occupation 1 - 24 months on claim: Own Occupation After 24 months on claim: Any Occupation 1-24 months on claim: Own Occupation After 24 months on claim: Any Occupation as' on pages 23 to 26 for examples of how a claim may work under each inc ome replacement option
+Benefit Amount 3 1 - 24 months on claim: Benefit Amount After 24 months on claim: 2/3rd of the Benefit Amount Benefit Amount 3 How much is payable if you are Partially Unable to Work ^{1,2} ?
+Benefit Amount3 less 75% of Earnings while on claim 1 - 24 months on claim: Benefit Amount less 75% of Earnings while on claim After 24 months on claim: 2/3rd of Benefit Amount less 100% of Earnings while on claim 1 - 24 months on claim: Benefit Amount less 75% of Earnings while on claim After 24 months on claim: Benefit Amount3 less 100% o Earnings while on claim Permanent Incapacity Reset Benefit Not Applicable 1 - 24 months on claim: Not applicable After 24 months on claim: 1/3rd of Benefit Amount if Seriously and Permanently Incapacitated Not Applicable Occupation definition used in Totally Unable to Work definition Own Occupation 1 - 24 months on claim: Own Occupation After 24 months on claim: Any Occupation 1 - 24 months on claim: Own Occupation After 24 months on claim: Any Occupation

+Refer to the 'Claim examples' on pages 23 to 26 for examples of how a claim may work under each income replacement option.